 Here is a new update of a chart that illustrates the total return performance of the S&P 500 since the Tech Bubble closing high on March 24, 2000.
 The chart shows the value of $1000 invested in the index, including dividends, but excluding any taxes or fees.
-I've also included the real value using the Consumer Price Index for the inflation adjustment.
+We've also included the real value using the Consumer Price Index for the inflation adjustment.

-I calculated on the returns based on the daily price and daily dividends interpolated from the quarterly dividends as reported by Standard & Poor's.
+We calculated on the returns based on the daily price and daily dividends interpolated from the quarterly dividends as reported by Standard & Poor's.
 Thus the $1335 nominal and $976 real values are the hypothetical returns excluding any taxes or fees.

 We're now over twelve years beyond the S&P 500 2000 high.
 This little charting exercise gives credence to the frequent reference to a "lost decade" for investors.
 In nominal terms, the index is about 33.5 percent above where it was at the 2000 peak, but in real terms, it's a less impressive 2.4 percent off the original investment.
 The chart also offers support for the wisdom of diversification across asset classes … and perhaps the value of active management during secular bear markets.